Moving to Saudi Arabia: Relocation Guide for Doctors

 • Business Visa

-Suitable for short-term medical assignments or consultations
+Suitable for short-term medical assignments or consultations.
+Valid for 30-90 days.
+Does not permit long-term employment.

 • Visit Visa